 Photo credit: lampelina

 Life is a journey as one of my former managers said.
 In this festive season, I thought it would be best to highlight some lessons I have learnt and the wisdom passed on by others in both my professional and private life.
-I see the following as wake up calls, harsh lessons, reality checks and even motivational thoughts.
+I see the following as wake up calls, harsh experiences, reality checks and even motivational thoughts.
 So in no particular order, here they are:

 - Things get worse before they get better